dmbaturin/iproute2-cheatsheet/site/index.md

 <h2 id="ip-maddress-mroute">Multicast management</h2>
 <hr>

 Multicast is mostly handled by applications and routing daemons, so there is not much you can and should do manually here.
-Multicast-related `ip` commands are mostly useful for debug.
+Multicast-related `ip` commands are mostly useful for debugging.

 <h3 id="ip-maddress-show">View multicast groups</h3>